 Digital learning is any type of education and study that is facilitated by or through the use of technology and makes use of digital technologies to aid in understanding and delivery of a curriculum.
 Digital learning includes student learning done both online and in a face-to-face, traditional classroom learning environment.

 Digital technologies are instituted to bolster student engagement and improve the effectiveness of teaching.
 They are also included to help familiarise students with digital technology and develop digital skills.
 Overall, it contributes to our curriculum by giving us more avenues to help students feel comfortable, successful and motivated.

 Integrating technology into quality education enables students to thrive and enjoy different styles of presentation and curriculum delivery.
 Changing things up can help content and classes remain fresh and keep students engaged for longer periods.
-Instructional materials can be delivered in new ways beyond the traditions of whiteboard and note paper, helping enhance the overall learning experience.
+Digital technologies in education help deliver instructional materials in new ways beyond the traditions of whiteboard and note paper, helping enhance the overall learning experience.

 Digital technologies ensure students are able to reach the resources they need for learning at all times.
-Many schools nowadays have an online system of some kind where teachers can load resources and communicate with students.
+Many schools nowadays have an online learning systems where teachers can load resources and communicate with students.
 This helps to ensure students are able to check all the information they need for assignments or classroom tasks whenever they want a reminder, instead of potentially forgetting after the teacher has explained things.

 A digital education system also helps students who may have to miss some time in the classroom due to illness or other personal circumstances.
 Having explainers, recordings or answer keys available online can reduce the stress students feel when they have to miss classes, and makes keeping up to date much easier.